ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

     isSuccess(): this is Success<T>;
     onFailure(__: FailureContinuation<T>): Result<T>;
     onSuccess<TN>(cb: SuccessContinuation<T, TN>): Result<TN>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The reference is ambiguous because "orDefault" has more than one declaration; you need to add a TSDoc member reference selector
-    //
-    // (undocumented)
     orDefault(dflt: T): T;
-    // (undocumented)
     orDefault(): T | undefined;
     orThrow(__logger?: IResultLogger): T;
     readonly success: true;